Baked Chicken Drumsticks Recipe

 - Onion – Again, it is best to use powder since we want to bake the chicken without excess moisture.

-Baked chicken drumsticks recipe
+Step-by-step: Baked chicken drumsticks recipe

-- Thaw the chicken at least an hour before baking.
+- Thaw the chicken for at least an hour before baking.
 Pat dry with a clean paper towel.

-Pro tip - Frozen or wet chicken will result in too many juices during cooking, which will stew rather than bake the chicken.
-Also, the marinade will all be lost to the juices. - Oven - Preheat the oven at 400°F / 200°C/ Gas Mark 6 for at least 10 minutes.
+Pro tip – Frozen or wet chicken will result in too many juices during cooking, which will stew rather than bake the chicken.
+Also, the marinade will all be lost to the juices. - Oven – Preheat the oven to 400°F / 200°C/ Gas Mark 6 for at least 10 minutes.

 Pro tip – A hot oven will give a crispy skin and keep those juices in.